danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

         print("Pricing data fetch is complete")

-We load the data into Data_STG and raise an exception to halt further processing if there are any issues so that we ensure all thepricing data is loaded.
+We load the data into Data_STG and raise an exception to halt further processing if there are any issues so that we ensure all the pricing data is loaded.

         # Insert the data into the Data_STG table
         for index, row in df_equities.iterrows():